jina-ai/docs/chapters/sparse.rst

         'This is the first document.',
         'This document is the second document.',
         'And this is the third one.',
-        'Is this the first document?',
+        'Is this the first document?'
     ]

     vectorizer = TfidfVectorizer()